slatedocs/slate/source/includes/ui-hooks-reference/_index.html.md

 </p>

 <span class="description">
-When a user has navigated to the Custom Rule Builder UI and selected an App Action (either through the sidebar or via a Rule Preset), Asana will make a Platform UI request to the app to get the configuration form definition for the chosen app action.
+When a user has navigated to the Custom Rule Builder UI and selected an App Action (either through the sidebar or via a Rule Preset), Asana will make a Workflow App request to the app to get the configuration form definition for the chosen app action.
 This will initiate the flow to configure a new app action or edit the configuration of an existing app action.
 This is the endpoint and schema for updating app actions; app triggers (V2) will be analogous.
 </span>

 <h3 id="get-action-metadata-parameters">Parameters</h3>